-The abundant sunlight that reaches the North Terrace makes it an excellent spot for growing food, even in the middle of downtown Pittsburgh.
-Levy Restaurants, the DLCC's food service provider, maintains 1,200 square feet of planters right on our own roof.
+The abundant sunlight that reaches the North Terrace makes the location an excellent spot for gardens, even in the middle of downtown Pittsburgh.
+Levy Restaurants, the DLCC's food service provider, maintains 1,200 square feet of planters on the roof terrace.
 In the summer, these planters overflow with organically-grown heirloom vegetables and herbs such as squash, peppers, and tomatoes, which are enjoyed by visitors during catered events.